Parent? Then you’ll be in need of a child-friendly boozer! I’ve rounded up my favourite family-friendly pubs with playgrounds in Bristol…

 New Inn, Mayshill

-Dating back to the 1600’s, this traditional country pub sits just off the A432 between Coalpit Heath and Yate.
-Outside is a lovely lawn and large play area with monkey bars, balance beams and a climbing wall, plus a new marquee for sheltering under with your pint (and good food!)
+Dating back to the 1600’s, this kid friendly country pub, New Inn, sits just off the A432 between Coalpit Heath and Yate.
+Outside is a lovely lawned pub garden with children’s play area – monkey bars, balance beams and a climbing wall, plus a marquee for sheltering under with your pint (and good food!)
 Look out for the miniature pygmy goats (Joey and Chandler), sure to be a hit with little ones.

 Ring O Bells, Compton Martin

-This charming village pub managed by Butcombe Brewery serves up oodles of atmosphere alongside a scrumptious menu of locally-sourced ingredients, seasonal dishes and pub classics.
+The Ring O Bells is a charming village pub, managed by Butcombe Brewery, serves up oodles of atmosphere alongside a scrumptious menu of locally-sourced ingredients, seasonal dishes and pub classics.

 The Rising Sun, Backwell

-This gastropub with rooms in the heart of nearby Backwell is run by the Ohh Pub Company.
-It’s great for families thanks to its large children’s play area and sizeable grassy beer garden.
+The Rising Sun gastropub with rooms in the heart of nearby Backwell is run by Butcombe Beer.
+A haven for families, walkers, cyclists and locals, it’s great for families thanks to its large grassy beer garden with children’s play area.

 The White Hart, Littleton-on-Severn, Bristol

-If it’s a good ol’ family-friendly country pub with outdoor space you’re after, this characterful boozer in the country village of Littleton-on-Severn is just a 15-minute drive out of Bristol.
-Once a 17th Century farmhouse, the inside oozes old-world charm (open from 17 May), while outside there’s a great big garden with picnic tables and lovely views (although not an actual playground per se).
+One of the best country pubs outside bristol, this characterful pub, The White Hart, in the village of Littleton-on-Severn is just a 15-minute drive out of the city.
+Once a 17th Century farmhouse, the inside oozes old-world charm, while outside there’s a great big garden with picnic tables and lovely views (although not an actual playground per se).
 Borrow a blanket if there’s a nip in the air.
 It’s also dog-friendly if you’ve got a pooch in tow.

 The Star, Tickenham